Triplkrypl/avr-net-enc28j60/README.md

 // if tcp callbacks is turn on have to be defined in application as if tcp.c is included
 // if you want use only http protocol you do not need this define and use default value 0
 // if you want implement other protocol which used tcp and use http to, turn tcp callback on
-// all tcp callback is not call on packet related to http protocol, this packets is handled inside http.c
+// all tcp callback is not call on packet related to http protocol, this packets are handled inside http.c
 #define HTTP_TCP_INCLUDED 0
 // you can define end of all outgoing http header rows by default is used windows row ending,
 // change only if you know than application on other side accept other row ending